vytasmatulis/Takehome-SWE/NOTES.md

 Retry logic just sends the message with history again through to stream the response.

+Loading clientside things before waiting for a response.

+Used the streaming code given.
+Assistant response is only saved to db on failure/client closing.

+I was also having some issues with SSE timing out which i think was because the openai request would take too long.
+So I added some ping events to make sure that it did not time out before getting the real chunk events.

+Nothing very super complex on the frontend.

 ## What I'd Do Differently

 Move out some of the api logic into own functions so that it can be reused in other api calls.
 Ex: db calls that may be reused.

-Some minor bugs that had to be bandaid fixed should be actually fixed.

-Would probably refactor to have a page system.
+Would probably refactor to have a page system on the frontend.

 I would also implement the title change and make new chats temporary.

-Also deleting conversations should be implemented.
+Deleting conversations should be implemented.

 Also does not handle cancelling messages.